Daniel Whelan: Early life

 Whelan was born on 10 February 1999, in Enniskerry, County Wicklow, Ireland, and grew up there.
 He moved to the United States at age 13, settling in California.
 He initially played association football (soccer) before switching to American football as a junior at Rancho Mirage High School.
 He also played tennis in high school.
 He committed to play college football for the UC Davis Aggies following his time at Rancho Mirage.

+He is an avid Newcastle United fan as his father is a Geordie.

 College career

 As a true freshman at UC Davis in 2017, Whelan played five games, totaling 10 punts for 440 yards.
 The following year, he appeared in all 13 games while posting 67 punts for 2,756 yards (a 41.1 average), earning honorable mention all-conference honors.
 Whelan was named third-team all-conference in 2019 while having a 44.1 punting average on 57 kicks.

 In the 2021 spring season (postponed from 2020 due to COVID-19), Whelan punted 17 times for 815 yards, a Big Sky Conference-leading 47.9 yard average, earning four first-team All-American selections, a first-team all-conference selection, and being named a finalist for the FCS Punter of the Year Award.
 He handled both punting and kickoff duties in his final year, the fall 2021 season, earning All-Big Sky and second-team All-American honors with a school single-season record 46.25 punting average (his 47.9 average in the prior season did not qualify for the leaderboards due to him having not enough punts).
 He finished his stint at UC Davis with 151 punts for 6,523 yards, having the school all-time record with a 44.01 career punting average.